Certificate Program in Cognitive Behaviour Therapy for

 We specialize in online learning in Cognitive Behaviour Therapy for health professionals.
 We realize that educating professionals in CBT significantly expands the health and wellness resources available to our healthcare clients.

-You will work in small collaborative groups within a larger class.
-In fact, you can register with a group of 6-8 peers and expect to complete the entire program with that same group.
+You can register with a group of 8-10 associates and/or peers and expect to complete the entire program with that group.
 Alternately, you can register individually and work with people from across the country and beyond.
-Your collaborative learning groups will facilitate the development of critical thinking skills, the co-creation of knowledge, meaning, reflection, and transformative learning.
+Your groups learning will facilitate the development of critical thinking skills, the co-creation of knowledge, meaning, reflection, and transformative learning.
 Reciprocal scaffolding (Holton and Thomas, 2006) is utilized where collaboratively working groups are provided with opportunities to learn from the experiences and knowledge of each other.

-This online program consists of weekly video lectures, weekly discussion, frequent electronic quizzes to keep you on-track, group Case Studies, two audio-taped examples of using CBT and two case conceptualizations.
-Each group will engage in Skype/Adobe Connect meetings on a regular basis.
+This online program consists of weekly video lectures, weekly discussion, frequent electronic quizzes to keep you on-track, 5 Case Studies, and 10 Case Conceptualizations.
+You will have the option of creating two audio-taped examples of using CBT.
+You will have 3 group meetings with your online facilitator throughout the program.

 Holton, D., and Clark, D. (2006).
 Scaffolding and metacognition.
 International Journal of Mathematical Education in Science and Technology, 37, 127-143.